EvHaus/brackets-jscs/README.md

 brackets-jscs
 =================

-A Brackets extension to enable JSCS support.
-For more information about JSCS see https://github.com/mdevils/node-jscs
+A Brackets extension that enables JSCS validation for Javascript files.
+For more information about JSCS see <https://github.com/mdevils/node-jscs>.

-JSHint can be configured configured by .jscs.json file located the project root.
+JSCS can be configured by a .jscs.json file located in the project root directory.

 Issues/Updates
 =====

-Now works with Brackets master branch - pending official release of [PR #5935](https://github.com/adobe/brackets/pull/5935)).
+The extension currently works with the Brackets master branch and should work in Sprint 36 (pending official release of [PR #5935](https://github.com/adobe/brackets/pull/5935)).

 **v0.0.5** (2014-01-25)